Price Transparency in Banking: The Membership Model of Aion

 I am not saying this is the answer to all transparency in banking, and probably not even to all price transparency, but there is clearly a market for this model.

-To me, Aion has one of the best answers I’ve seen to for example Cake, the other ‘profitable banking app’.
+To me, Aion has one of the best answers I’ve seen to counter for example Cake, the other ‘profitable banking app’.
 They both have a compelling offering to end up with more money, but the approach is different.
 One offers financial services and makes the most of it, the other bets 100% on open banking and the willingness of the customer to share all their financial data.
 Off course, non one is stopping the consumer of benefiting from both services for a maximum return of his/her financial data.